HackathonGrowthGenie/Clairvoyant-FrontEnd/README.md

 ## Solution Approach

 This application adheres to SOLID design principles in compliance to industry practices.
 The architecture is designed with a focus on scalability, high availability for the future expansion.
 Cubit is used where no user intervention is needed on UI like fetching data from the server, and Bloc is used where user pass some event into the UI eg. validating the username and passowrd.
 Followed a clean code architecture where repository directory contains all files that are responsible for network call, similarly bloc contains the files used to make that bolc work eg. bloc, state and event and similar for cubit directory for cubit and state.
 Further I used the reusable components wherever required.
+Only those specific apis are called which are required to render the screen.
+The beauty of bloc archetecture.
+Here i did not use equatable because i did not need to compare between two states manually.
+Here i used multiblocprovider to handle multiple blocs/cubits throughout the application.
+I used fl_chart package to show the pi chart, pretty_dio_logger to view the log from netowrk call and to handle the exception.
+I followed minimalistic approach to develop this prototype for the best performance.

 _________________________________________________________________________________

 ## Application comprises of following flow:

 1. Login with email and password (For this prototype this is not functional.
 You may use any username and password).
 But it showcase how bloc can be used to validate the fields.
 2. Client selection screen contains top Investors who made most out of thier investments.
 At the bottom you need to enter the customerID.
 3. Dashboard Screen contains the following:
    - Inner Grid: Where user see the balance of user individual investments eg. (Mutual Fund, Stocks etc)
    - Transaction: Where recent user transactions are displayed

-   - ROI: Where return on overall investments and individual investments are shown in pi chart.
+   - ROI: Where return on overall investments and individual fund investments are shown in pi chart.
    - Popular Investments count: Where top popular investments are shown in terms of count.
 Representing why the investment is so popular.
    - Historical returns: Where previous days returns are shown
    - Tax assessements: Where tax assessment are shown for last fiscal year.
+4. All above screens are synced with local server.
+If you run this application without backend, this may cause an error.
 __________________________________________________________________________________

 ## How to Use?